mpheath/user-list-goto-line-for-notepad-plus-plus/readme.md

    * List fold lines and goto selected line.
  * log
    * List lines containing `error`, `fatal` and `warn` word variants and goto selected line.
-     Files of the type `.log` are recognized.
+     * Files of the type `.log` are recognized.
  * log error
    * List lines containing word `error` variants and goto selected line.
  * log fatal
    * List lines containing word `fatal` and goto selected line.
  * log timestamp
    * List lines with timestamps and goto selected line.
-     Language text with `.LOG` on first line which causes Notepad.exe to auto-insert timestamps.
+     * Language text with `.LOG` on first line which causes Notepad.exe to auto-insert timestamps.
-     If timestamp format re pattern is unspecified in `__init__`, then the next non-empty line will be read to create a re pattern.
+     * If timestamp format re pattern is unspecified in `__init__`, then the next non-empty line will be read to create a re pattern.
-     The created re pattern will detect lines with only a timestamp, though specifying a re pattern will let the user decide the conditions.
+     * The created re pattern will detect lines with only a timestamp, though specifying a re pattern will let the user decide the conditions.
-     View [DotLogTimestamp.py source] to use `.LOG` with Notepad++ using the PythonScript plugin.
+     * View [DotLogTimestamp.py source] to use `.LOG` with Notepad++ using the PythonScript plugin.
  * log warn
    * List lines containing word `warn` variants and goto selected line.
+ * marks >
+   * List lines containing a mark indicator and goto selected line.
+     * Opens a 2nd list:
+       * find
+         * List marks done with Mark dialog.
+       * incremental
+         * List marks with incremental search and select highlight all.
+       * smart
+         * List marks done by double click a word to smart highlight matching words.
+       * token 1
+       * token 2
+       * token 3
+       * token 4
+       * token 5
+         * List marks by Search -> Style ...

 An example showing the codes list: